authelia/authelia/docs/content/en/configuration/identity-providers/open-id-connect.md

 ---
 title: "OpenID Connect"
 description: "OpenID Connect Configuration"
-lead: "Authelia can operate as an OpenID Connect provider.
+lead: "Authelia can operate as an OpenID Connect 1.0 Provider.
 This section describes how to configure this."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []